serodriguez68/poodr-notes/README.md

 #### Hide Data Structures
 If the class uses complex data structures = Write wrapper methods that decipher the structure and depend on those methods.
 [Wrong Code Example](code_examples/chapter_2.rb#L105-117) / [Right Code Example](code_examples/chapter_2.rb#L124-141)

+### Enforce Single Responsibility Everywhere

+#### Extract Extra Responsibilites from Methods
+* Methods with single responsibility have these benefits:
+    * Clarify what the class does.
+    * Avoid the need for comments.
+    * Encourage reuse.
+    * Easy to move to another class (if needed).
+* Same techniques as for classes work ([See techniques](#determining-if-a-class-has-a-single-responsibility)).
+* Separate iteration from action (common case of single responsibility violation in methods).

+#### Isolate Extra Responsibilites in Classes
+If you are not sure if you will need another class but have identified a class with an extra responsibility, __isolate it__ ([Example using Struct.](code_examples/chapter_2.rb#177-197))